KnownDimension/nixos-config/README.md

+# my nixos config

-my nixos config, it isnt perfect, it isnt genius, but its mine
+it isnt perfect, it isnt genius, but its mine